TeodorBirghisan/TeodorBirghisan/README.md

 - 👋 Hi, I’m @TeodorBirghisan
-- 👀 I’m interested in new back-end tech
+- 👀 I’m interested in new fullstack tech
 <!--- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: birghisanteodor@gmail.com